 Bonus: With a Stringer

-We’d also like to share how to string a recurve bow with a 2-pocket stringer.
+We’d also like to share how to string a recurve bow with a 2-pocket stringer such as this one.
 This method is highly recommended (we’ll be sharing reasons below on why this is so!)!
 Do not mix up steps 3 and 4 - if you mix them up you won't be able to remove the bow stringer once done!